P. Giuseppe Bagnara

 Nel 1986 lasciò le Mentawai e svolse il suo servizio pastorale nelle parrocchie Stella Maris e S. Maria di Fatima di Jakarta.
 Fino al 2010.
 Sempre con il suo stile di presenza fraterna, valorizzando i laici, con un’attenzione particolare ai meno fortunati della zona e collaborando all’istruzione dei giovani con numerose borse di studio.
 Dal 2010 fu confessore nella comunità della filosofia.

-Nell’Intervista 2007 P. Giuseppe ricorda che nel primo viaggio esplorativo della zona di Sikabaluan il mentawaiano che lo accompagnava lo aveva presentato così alla gente di Lubaga, il primo villaggio visitato: “Questo non è un ‘sasareu’ (straniero). È un ‘sasaraina’ (fratello).
+Nell’Intervista 2007 P. Giuseppe ricorda che nel primo viaggio esplorativo della zona di Sikabaluan il mentawaiano che lo accompagnava lo aveva presentato così alla gente di Lubaga, il primo villaggio visitato: “Questo non è un ‘sasareu’ (straniero). È un ‘sasaraina’ (fratello)".

 Essere fratello di tutti è stato il programma della sua vita.